 Daily Bible Reading: As a church family we want to engage in daily Bible reading together.
 Several of our leaders have created a Lent Reading Plan that will take us through the Book of Luke.
 Imagine our church family engaged in this daily practice together, and the ways God could use that.
 Don't let missing a day discourage you, just keep on going!

 Prayer and Community: Each Monday night during Lent we will be having a scripture reading, devotional, and prayer time led by some of our Community Group leaders via zoom.
 This will begin at 7:00pm, and last about 15 minutes.
 We hope you will find this an easy way to connect with God's word and His people on a weekly basis.
-The zoom link will be posted here about 1 hour before the meeting!
 You can also get the link in the weekly email, which you can subscribe to here.
+The link to join is below.

 2/22 Dying to Self